zw963/ruby_tools/README.md

    Here `AT Translated Set 2 keyboard` is your keyboard description. it is not changed when you switch diffrence linux distribtion or use same plug-in external keyboard.

+   __HINT__: you can export a environment variable to simplify startup process

+   $: export keyboard_description='You keyboard description' # add this to your's .bashrc.
+   $: rbindkeys --daemon

+#  How to debug

+remove --daemon argument, will run rbindkeys in foreground. you will get many useful infomation.

 # How to stop daemon